Note

 CMD ["python", "main.py"]

 The first stage of this Dockerfile is the “builder” stage.
-In this stage, we create the virtual environment and download our dependencies.
+In this stage, we create the virtual environment and download our dependencies with uv.

 The second stage of the Dockerfile is the “runner” stage.
 Since we’re starting this stage from python:alpine, we are excluding the uv binary from the first stage.
 The second stage simply copies over the virtual environment files that were created in the builder stage and execute the script.